derix23/ransomware-jigsaw-src/README.md

 # ransomware-jigsaw-src
-This is the decompiled source code of Ransomware.Jigsaw from ytisf/theZoo.
+This is the decompiled source code of Ransomware.Jigsaw binary from ytisf/theZoo.
 Decompiled with Jetbrains dotPeek.
 Only for education purpose.